golemfactory/yapapi/README.md

 The heart of the high-level API is the `Golem` class (`yapapi.Golem`), which serves as the "engine" of a requestor agent. `Golem` is responsible for finding providers interested in the jobs you want to execute, negotiating agreements with them and processing payments.
-It also implements core functionality required for sending commands to providers that agreed to run your tasks.
+It also implements core functionality required to execute commands on providers that have signed such agreements.

 `Golem` provides two entry points for executing jobs on the Golem network, corresponding to the two basic modes of operation of a requestor agent: